learn-co-curriculum/ds-sql-inserts-lp/README.md

 This lesson introduces how to create tables and insert data into sqlite databases.

 #### Topic:
-Using SQL and SQL syntax with pandas
+Creating sql tables and inserting data.

 #### Learn.co material:
 [Database Admin 101](https://github.com/learn-co-curriculum/dsc-database-admin-101)